presbrey/ollamafarm/README.md

 ## Usage

-Here's a basic example of how to use OllamaFarm:
+Here's an example of how to use OllamaFarm with multiple Ollamas in the same group and different priorities:

 ```go
 package main